 This surprising and enchanting garden behind a detached bungalow in a cul-de-sac comes to life in the autumn with displays of reds and golds as the acers come to the fore.
 Yet one of the real delights is emerging from lush growth and sitting on the terrace by the house.
 Looking down you see the colours, shapes and textures of the garden provided by the many varieties of plants used.
 It is difficult to believe that you are in the UK at all, but lift your eyes and look beyond the garden and you survey the open countryside and Offa’s Dyke beyond.

 More about the local history of Offa’s Dyke

 Offa’s Dyke is a linear earthwork which roughly follows the Welsh/English boundary.
 It consists of a ditch and rampart constructed with the ditch on the Welsh-facing side, and appears to have been carefully aligned to present an open view into Wales from along its length.
 As originally constructed, it must have been about 27 metres wide and 8 metres from the ditch bottom to the bank top.

 The origins of the Dyke are shrouded in mystery so that many of its aspects are speculated upon rather than being fully understood.
 The Dyke appears to have been constructed in response to events in the border region involving the Princes of Powys, but whether it was intended as an agreed boundary, as a defensive structure with long lost additional fortifications, or for some other use, is not known.
 It is thought to have been started in about 785 AD and to have taken several years to build.
 The 9th Century history of the region suggests that the earthwork had only a short period of importance and was then abandoned.

 Discover this fascinating garden and the history that surrounds it.
-For more information about opening times in 2021 see the garden listing by clicking here
+For more information about opening times see the garden listing by clicking here